MannLabs/alphatims/README.md

 Note that this binary still reflects all changes to the [source code folder](alphatims) if an editable version is installed with the `-e` flag.

 When using Jupyter notebooks and multiple conda environments, it is recommended to `conda install nb_conda_kernels` in the conda base environment.
-The AlphaTims conda environment can then be installed as a kernel with `conda install ipykernel` in the AlphaTims environment.
 Hereafter, running a `jupyter notebook` from the conda base environment should have a `Python [conda env: alphatims]` kernel available.

 ### Installation issues